 "I ordered online 2 sets for $59.90 to go to the same address.
 I was charged a shipping fee of $35.80 instead of the advertised $8.95.
 The customer service number is a machine that does not resolve problems."

 The Federal Trade Commission was pretty skeptical too when it tried to rid the world of Riddex.
-It complaint alleged that Riddex made unsubstantiated claims that:
+Its report alleged that Riddex made unsubstantiated claims that:

 - their electromagnetic pest control products repel, drive away, or eliminate mice, rats, and cockroaches from homes and other buildings in two to four weeks, and drive them away by sending a pulsating signal throughout or altering the field around the electrical wiring inside homes and other buildings; and that they act as an effective alternative to, or eliminate the need for, chemicals, pesticides, insecticides, exterminators, and pest control services;